narek-sv/KeyValueStorage/README.md

 ### [Swift Package Manager](https://swift.org/package-manager/)

-Once you have your Swift package set up, adding KeyValueStorage as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`.
+Once you have your Swift package set up, adding KeyValueStorage as a dependency is as easy as adding it to the `dependencies` value of your `Package.swift`:

 ```swift
 dependencies: [